3.5 Collaboration, Progress Monitoring, and Transition

 - Progress monitoring should connect to measurable goals, classroom performance, services, accommodations, and behavior plans.

-- Family communication should be respectful, accessible, confidential, and connected to student strengths as well as needs.
+- Family communication must be respectful, accessible, confidential, and connected to student strengths as well as needs.

 - Transitions require advance planning so supports follow the student across classrooms, grades, buildings, and postsecondary pathways.